Swedish lawmakers honor virus victims; citizens denied entry

 Sweden has the most virus-related deaths in the Nordic region, with 5,041 reported as of Wednesday.
 However, the number of COVID-19 deaths recorded daily has declined, and weekly statistics show that mortality is now close to normal for this time of year after peaking in April.

-A number of European countries have maintained travel restrictions on visitors from Sweden due to the country’s rate of new confirmed cases.
-Prime Minister Stefan Lofven said Tuesday he thought it was “a little strange” that fellow Nordic nations - Denmark, Norway, Iceland and Finland - have not reopened their borders to Swedes.
+A number of European countries have maintained travel restrictions on visitors from Sweden because of the country’s rate of new confirmed cases.
+Prime Minister Stefan Lofven said Tuesday he thought it was “a little strange” that fellow Nordic nations — Denmark, Norway, Iceland and Finland — haven't reopened their borders to Swedes.

 “I have to respect what other countries decide,” Lofven said in an interview with Swedish newspaper Expressen in which he noted that the number of virus-related deaths in Sweden “is going down considerably now.”